AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 Now we want to turn our simple fuzzer into a feedback-based one and increase the chance to generate the right input to trigger the panic.
 We are going to implement a simple feedback based on the 3 conditions that are needed to reach the panic.

 To do that, we need a way to keep track of if a condition is satisfied.
 The component that feeds the fuzzer with information about properties of a fuzzing run, the satisfied conditions in our case, is the Observer.
-We use the StdMapObserver, the default observer that uses a map to keep track of covered elements.
+We use the `StdMapObserver`, the default observer that uses a map to keep track of covered elements.
 In our fuzzer, each condition is mapped to an entry of such map.

 We represent such map as a `static mut` variable: